OctopusDeployLabs/SpaceCloner/README.md

 The Customer Solutions Team at Octopus Deploy plans on keeping this tool up to date with the latest version of Octopus Deploy.
 If you do fork this repo, you might want to keep up to date on the latest changes.

+## Support

+The space cloner is not shy about logging.
+Everything it does is logged into the log.txt file.
+We encourage you to review the logs before submitting an issue.
+Often times it is a missing command line option or a mis-spelling.
+For example, you might be getting a 400 bad request when trying to create a lifecycle, but that is a result of a missing environment for a phase.

+If you do need help, please zip up your log files and send them to advice@octopus.com along with a description on what you are trying to do with the tool.

 ## Pull Requests

-We do accept Pull Requests on this repository.
+Pull Requests are accepted on this repository.
 See [Contributing guidelines](docs/Contributing.md).

 ## Tested Octopus Deploy Versions